 High-End Thermography for Optimal Control of Laser Applications

-Laser applications are of vital importance in today's industry, science and medicine, because the properties of laser radiation result in numerous different applications.
-Among other things, they are used in metrology for high-precision non-contact measurement of distances, material thicknesses or surface profiles.
+Among other things, laser radiation is used in metrology for high-precision non-contact measurement of distances, material thicknesses or surface profiles.
 Furthermore, they also perform well in spectroscopy, for example in the analysis of chemical compounds.
 Medical technology takes advantage of the benefits of laser radiation and uses it in areas such as ophthalmology or in the removal of tumours.
 We also get in contact with laser technology in numerous everyday devices: when scanning bar codes at the counter, at the laser printer in the office or in speed measurement in road traffic.

 Lasers in Industry